Dual Lower Bounds for Approximate Degree and Markov-Bernstein Inequalities: Dual Polynomials for Symmetric Boolean Functions

 \section{Dual Polynomials for Symmetric Boolean Functions}

 In this section, we construct a dual polynomial witnessing a tight lower bound on the approximate degree of any symmetric function.
 The lower bound we recover was first proved by Paturi \cite{paturi} via a symmetrization argument combined with the classical Markov-Bernstein inequality from approximation theory (see Section \ref{sec:markovbernstein}).
-Paturi also provided a matching upper bound. \v{S}palek \cite{spalek} presented a dual witness to the $\Omega(\sqrt{n})$ approximate degree of the $\operatorname{OR}$ function and asked whether one could construct an analogous dual polynomial for the symmetric $t$-threshold function \cite[Section 4]{spalek}.
+Paturi also provided a matching upper bound. \v{S}palek \cite{spalek}, building on work of Szegedy, exhibited an explicit dual witness to the $\Omega(\sqrt{n})$ approximate degree of the $\operatorname{OR}$ function and asked whether one could construct an analogous dual polynomial for the symmetric $t$-threshold function \cite[Section 4]{spalek}.
 We accomplish this in the more general case of arbitrary symmetric functions by extending the ideas underlying \v{S}palek's dual polynomial for $\text{OR}$.

-\subsection{Symmetric Functions}
+\subsection{Symmetric functions}

 For a vector $x \in \{-1, 1\}^n$, let $|x| = \frac{1}{2}(n - (x_1 + \dots + x_n))$ denote the number of $-1$'s in $x$.
 A Boolean function $f : \{-1, 1\}^n \to \{-1, 1\}$ is symmetric if $f(x) = f(y)$ whenever $|x| = |y|$.
 That is, the value of $f$ depends only on the number of inputs that are set to $-1$.
 The simplest symmetric functions are the $t$-threshold functions: